Back to All Posts

 Soldiers Memorial Military Museum

-Soldiers Memorial Military Museum is a state-of-the-art facility honoring local military service members, veterans, and their families.
+Soldiers Memorial Military Museum is a state-of-the-art facility honoring local military service members, veterans and their families.

 Hours of Operation

-https://mohistory.org/memorial
+Website: https://mohistory.org/memorial

-Arch Grounds and Museum
+Gateway Arch Grounds and Museum

 Hours of Operation

-Daily summer hours are 9:00 a.m. to 8:00 pm.
-The last tram leaves one hour prior to closing.
+Daily hours are 9:00 a.m. to 6:00 pm.
+The last tram to the top of the Arch leaves one hour prior to closing.
+The National Park Grounds are open 5:00 a.m. to 11:00 p.m. year-round.

-The tram ride to the top of the Arch is currently open with limited capacity due to COVID-19 safety measures.
 Guests are encouraged to plan in advance as the rides sell out early and often.

 For additional information or assistance, please contact their Call Center at 877-982-1410.

-https://www.gatewayarch.com/
+Website: https://www.gatewayarch.com/

 National Blues Museum